elevien/L1210/README.md

 ## Organization of this repository

 The ``src`` folder contains all of the core functionality used to generate simulations and figures.
 No code in this folder needs to be run directly.
-The ``pipeline`` folder, which contains the code to preprocess the data, generate simulations and run the Gaussian process.
+The ``pipeline`` folder contains the code to preprocess the data, generate simulations and runs the Gaussian process.
 All the analysis code, which produces the paper figures is in the ``notebooks`` folder.
 Only notebooks with names of the form ``PAPER_*`` are directly run to generate data and figures for the paper.
 The notebooks should be run after running the preprocessing and simulation pipeline as described below.
-The folder ``smr_dta`` contains the mass measurements from the suspended microchannel resonator.
+The folder ``smr_dta`` contains the mass measurements from the suspended microchannel resonator (SMR).

 ## How to run the data analysis